gmih/gmih.github.io/pages/about/index.md

 Legionnaire, Citizen, and Social Alts.

 ### Gladiator
-Gladiators are new guild members who are trialing (which apparently is not actually a word) to become Legionnaires.
+Gladiators are new guild members who are trialing to become Legionnaires.
 They can become official guild members after 2 raids, and then move into Legionnaire rank after a 2 raid probationary period.